Forward by Taf Baig

-Dr. Michael A. Berry is an environment and public health educator, a writer and science adviser interested in health policies and environmental management strategies.
-Dr. Berry retired from the U.S. Environmental Protection Agency (EPA) in 1998, where as a senior manager and scientist he was the Deputy Director of National Center for Environmental Assessment at Research Triangle Park, NC.
+Dr. Michael A. Berry is an environment and public health educator, a writer and a science adviser interested in health policies and environmental management strategies.
+Dr. Berry retired from the U.S. Environmental Protection Agency (EPA) in 1998, whereas a senior manager and scientist he was the Deputy Director of National Center for Environmental Assessment at Research Triangle Park, NC.

 During his 28 year career with the EPA, he had extensive interactions with private industry, trade associations, environmental organizations, governments, the federal courts, U.S. Congress, universities worldwide and institutions such as the National Academy of Sciences, the World Health Organization (WHO) and the North Atlantic Treaty Organization (NATO).
 Between 1986 and 1991, he organized and managed the EPA’s indoor air research program.
 From 1984 until 2006 he served on the faculty of the University of North Carolina at Chapel Hill.
 Dr. Berry can be contacted at www.healthyhumanhabitat.org.

-The above article is copyright of Cleanfax Magazine.
+The above article is the copyright of Cleanfax Magazine.

 As you can see now from reading the above, green carpet cleaning chemistry is 1st the process of cleaning itself.
 And, then using products for cleaning that produce the least amount of damage to the environment.